osome-iu/botometer-python/README.md

 The tweet_id is set to null in this mode.

 Note that in the non-Twitter mode, the returned scores reflect the status of the accounts when the tweets were collected.
-In the Twitter mode, on the other hand, the scores reflect the status of the accounts when you run the code.
+In the Twitter mode, on the other hand, the scores reflect the status of the accounts when you run the code, just like the Botometer-V4 endpoint.

 ## Install instructions
 This package is on PyPI so you can install it with pip: